Skip to Content

 Do Not Enter: This sign is to warn people that they should not enter the area ahead.
 It is dangerous, and they could be hurt.

-Why is the Great salt lake so salty?
+Why is the Great Salt Lake so salty?

 The Great Salt Lake is salty because it is located in a desert.
 The Great Salt Lake evaporates a lot of water because there is not enough rain or rivers to bring in fresh water.
-The Great Salt Lake is also fed by the streams that flow into it from Utah Lake.
+The Great Salt Lake is also fed by the streams that flow from Utah Lake.

-The area around the lake is very dry, which means that the salt has time to accumulate in the water.
+The area around the lake is very dry, so the salt has time to accumulate in the water.
 The saltiness of the Great Salt Lake is one of its defining features and contributes to its unique experience.
+While the lake can be uninviting due to the high salt concentration and bothersome insects, it is worth it to float or kayak on its waters.

 a sandy beach next to a body of water